dentarg/auth0-blog/_posts/2017-05-12-an-introduction-to-ethereum-and-smart-contracts-part-3.markdown

 - There are two events: `AddressMapped` and `Error`.
 The `AddressMapped` event is generated any time a user's primary Ethereum address is mapped to a secondary, login-only, address.
 The `Error` event is only generated in case of errors, such as when a mapping using an existing secondary address already exists.
 - Then two variables are declared: `primaryToSecondary` and `secondaryInUse`. `primaryToSecondary` is a map of addresses: given the primary address, it can tell the secondary address mapped to it. `secondaryInUse` is a map of addresses to booleans, used to check whether a secondary address is already in use.
 - Next comes `secondaryAddressMustBeUnique`.
 This special function is a *modifier*.
 Modifiers in Solidity are special functions that can be attached to contract methods.
 These run before the method code and can be used to *modify* their behavior.
 In this case, `secondaryAddressMustBeUnique` uses the `secondaryInUse` variable to confirm whether the secondary address passed as parameter is in use.
 If it is, this is flagged as an error and the `Error` event is emitted.
 If it is not in use, then execution continues.
 The `_` placeholder is where the code from the modified function is logically inserted.
-- And last there is the `mapAddress` method.
+- And lastly there is the `mapAddress` method.
 This method takes a secondary address and maps it to the address of the *sender* or *caller* of this method.
 The semantics of Ethereum make sure that the sender is who he says he is.
 In other words, only the owner of the private key for an address can make calls as the *sender* to a Solidity method.
 This makes sure, without any special check, that only the rightful owner of the primary address can establish a mapping between it and a secondary address used for logins.
 This is the crux of our system.

 In summary, our contract does four things: